Skip to content

 Disclaimer: I am an enthusiast on the topic, not an expert and have no credentials in the matter.
 I only read, think, and talk about it all the time.
 So sometimes I also have to write about it.
 Humor me.

-The best personality test is picking yourself from a list of descriptions, not taking a long and subjective quiz:
+In my opinion, the best personality test is reading up on types and then picking yourself from a list of descriptions, not taking a long and subjective quiz.

 Find help that fits your personality: